tiagocorreia21/SCOMP_PI/README.md

 - To verify collitions we will use the 3D matrix that has the positions of the drones in a specific time step.

+- Upon executing the drone script, values will be generated and a verification with the matrix will occur.

-- Upon detecting a collition, the system will notify the user with a message and log the collition at a text file.
+- Upon detecting a potential collition (same coordinates on x, y or z), the system will notify the user with a message and log the collition at a text file.

 - The implementation modifies the default behavior of the SIGUSR1 signal, defining a custom handler and blocking other signals while the handler is executed.
 The system also restarts any interrupted system calls.

-- To allow early termination upon exceeding a predefined threshold of collitions, we decided to use a control variable at a shared memory segment.
-The system will check this variable every time a collition occurs and terminate if this value is greater than the threshold.
-The system will also send a termination signal to all drones.
+- To allow early termination upon exceeding a predefined threshold of collitions, we decided to use a control variable which stores the number of collitions in each drone.

+- The system will check this variable and every time a potential collition occurs and terminate if this value is greater than the defined threshold.
+The system will also send a termination signal to the drone that exceeded the threshold.

 - Upon receiving the termination signal, the drones will perform any necessary cleanup and exit.